Specific Object and Susan Inglett Gallery are pleased to present Monkey Business

 I’m sure I’m not the only person that has stood before One: Number 31, 1950 and pondered the infinite monkey theorem, the “theory” that given an infinite amount of time a monkey bashing typewriter keys at random would produce Shakespeare's Hamlet.
 Perhaps, at the very least, a sonnet or two.

-With this thought in my head, still dulled albeit from my deep thoughts about conceptual art, I began to acquire vintage press black-and-white photographs of Christine, Congo, Freida, Homer, J. Fred Muggs, Sally, The Duke of Wellington, Zippy and many other chimpanzees trying their hand at action painting.
+With this thought in my head, still dulled albeit from my deep thoughts about conceptual art, I began to acquire vintage press black-and-white photographs of Christine, the Fluxus artist Congo, Freida, Homer, J. Fred Muggs, Sally, The Duke of Wellington, Zippy and many other chimpanzees trying their hand at action painting.

 These images, reaching back to the 1930s, represent the modern challenges defining anti-illusion, action based, art.

 While Pollock made conscious decisions—with regards to materials, scale, and completion—chimpanzees lack such agency.
 They are provided with paints, charcoal, crayons, or other pigmented media and a fixed sized sheet or canvas to work on.
 Perhaps a brush or other implement is offered and utilized though fingers are often the preferred tool.